OlivierLD/ROB/raspberry-sailor/RESTNauticalAlmanac/README.md

-# Nautical Almanac primitives
+# Nautical Almanac primitives usage
-### Also provides REST resources implementation, T900 (Dieumegard & Bataille) publishing.
+### Also provides REST resources implementation, for Almanac and misc tables (T900 , Dieumegard & Bataille, etc) publishing.
-Allows an HTTP Client to consume (some) features of the `AstroComputer` module.
+Allows an HTTP Client to consume (some) features of the `AstroComputer` and `AlmanacRelatedTools` modules.
 See how it can be put to work in `RESTNavServer`.

 ---